khaled-muhammad/Pixelore/README.md

 - Integrate social sharing options.
 - Support for exporting pixel art as image files.

+## What's Next 🚀

+- **Make the Site Fully Responsive**:
+  - Enhance compatibility across devices for a seamless experience on mobile, tablet, and desktop.
+- **Add More Dynamic Features**:
+  - Introduce new tools and functionalities to enrich the user experience.

 ## License 📝

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute!